-The Duchess Theatre is one of the smallest proscenium based theatres in the West End.
-Ewen Barr, who designed the building, was not considered to be a particularly successful architect, but he overcame many of the challenges of the awkwardly shaped site to create a relatively successful theatre.
-It opened in November 1929 with a production of Hubert Griffith’s Tunnel Trench.
-Short runs of plays dominated the Duchess Theatre’s early years, including works by Emlyn Williams and T. S. Eliot in the 1930s, but none quite so short as the 1930 production of The Intimate Revue, which opened and closed on the same night, March 11th, the shortest run of a production in West End history!
+The Duchess Theatre opened in London in 1929, and is one of the smallest proscenium based theatres in the West End.
+The Duchess Theatre was designed by Ewen Barr, who overcame many of the challenges of the awkwardly shaped site to create a relatively successful theatre.
+The theatre opened with a production of Hubert Griffith’s Tunnel Trench.
+Short runs of plays dominated the Duchess Theatre’s early years, including works by Emlyn Williams and T. S. Eliot in the 1930s, but none quite so short as the 1930 production of The Intimate Revue, which opened and closed on the same night.

 The auditorium has two levels – Stalls and Grand Circle.